|Key stage 3

 Cambridge International Assessment Education IGCSE examination is conducted at the end of Year 11.
 It is mandatory for all students to opt for eight subjects.
 Students are expected to choose the subject options at the time of entry in Year 10.

-- Enterprise/Combined Science
+- Edexcel Commerce/Combined Science

 - First Language English or English as a Second Language

-- Information and Communication Technology (ICT) or Computer Science
+- Information and Communication Technology (ICT) or Computer Science or BTEC Level 2 Certificate in IT

 - Art & Design